-Figure 1.
-Frames of SAL dataset
+Table 1.
+Summary of the processed SAL data

-Naturalistic data goes beyond extreme emotions, as is usually the case in existing approaches, and concentrates on more natural emotional episodes that happen more frequently in everyday discourse, that's why the output of the presented system is not a well known emotion, but a quadrant of the Activation-Evaluation space.
+Naturalistic data goes beyond extreme emotions, as is usually the case in existing approaches (see Fig. 1 for examples of expressive images, not so easy to classify using universal emotions), and concentrates on more natural emotional episodes that happen more frequently in everyday discourse.